Admissions: Frequently Asked Questions

 - The Central Application Service for Physician Assistants (CASPA) application; and,

 - The Idaho State University Graduate School application.
-(Click on the green "How to Apply" button.)
+(Click on the "Apply Now" button.)
 When completing the Graduate School application, select the Fall semester for the year you are applying for admission.
+You are applying for entrance the year after you submit your application.

 BOTH APPLICATIONS REQUIRE OFFICIAL TRANSCRIPTS.
 CASPA DOES NOT FORWARD TRANSCRIPTS TO THE PROGRAM.